The horizontal tango. Gettin’ it on. Hanky panky. A little bump and grind.

 Even though sex is a totally normal part of the human experience, historically there has been a heavy stigma and taboo surrounding female sexuality.
 Although female sexual empowerment is light years from where it once was, the lingering societal attitude still affects women and girls of all ages.
 It permeates everything from how we dress, what we feel comfortable discussing, and even our relationships with ourselves and others.

-So, without further ado, here are a few things we can do to normalize sex and become more sex positive in 2021 and beyond.
+So, without further ado, here are a few things we can do to normalize sex and become more sex positive.

 Explore Your Body